turretcss/turretcss/docs/getting-started/usage.md

 Each interactive element - such as `<input>`, `<select>`, `<button>`, etc. - have sizes that can be applied with optional classes, for example `.button-s`.

-The height of these elements is set by global height variables.
+The size of these elements is set by global height variables.

 Element sizes examples: